-- Engage with the FCM and approve the request to send the parent, guardian, or custodian for an alcohol/drug screen within three (3) hours of the death of the child, if the Supervisor is satisfied that DCS has reason to believe impairment is suspected in the fatality of a child; - 2.
+- 1. Engage with the FCM and approve the request to send the parent, guardian, or custodian for an alcohol/drug screen within three (3) hours of the death of the child, if the Supervisor is satisfied that DCS has reason to believe impairment is suspected in the fatality of a child: - 2.
 Send one (1) copy of the assessment file to the Deputy Director of Field Operations for review by the DCS Fatality Unit within 30 days of the receipt of the child fatality or near fatality report, unless the assessment cannot be completed within that time frame due to unavailability of a necessary report or document, such as an Autopsy Report.
 The assessment file should include these and other items: - a.
 Completed and approved Preliminary Report of Alleged Child Abuse or Neglect (SF 114/CW0310), - b.
 Copies of any history the family may have had with DCS, - c.
-Completed but unapproved Assessment of Alleged Child Abuse or Neglect Report (SF 113/0311), - d.
+Completed but unapproved Assessment of Alleged Child Abuse or Neglect Report (SF 113/0311). - d.
 Completed and thoroughly documented assessment notes (add printed contacts from ICWIS), - e.
-Fatality Review Report (SF 49213/CW0006)(located in the Indiana Child Welfare Information System (ICWIS), f.
 Hospital report,